 On Saturday, March 4, 2023, a sold-out house experienced Jocelyn Hagen‘s multimedia symphony The Notebooks of Leonardo da Vinci, an innovative fusion of chorus, orchestra, and video, in the University of West Florida Center for Fine and Performing Arts.

-Commissioned for the 500th anniversary of da Vinci’s death by a consortium of ensembles from across the United States, The Notebooks of Leonardo da Vinci fuses words. music, and images to vividly evoke the genius of a “painter, draftsman, sculptor, architect, and engineer whose skill and intelligence, perhaps more than that of any other figure, epitomized the Renaissance humanist ideal…His notebooks reveal a spirit of scientific inquiry and a mechanical inventiveness that were centuries ahead of their time.”
-(Britannica.com).
+Commissioned for the 500th anniversary of da Vinci’s death by a consortium of ensembles from across the United States, The Notebooks of Leonardo da Vinci vividly evokes the genius of the great painter, draftsman, sculptor, architect, and engineer.

-In addition to The Notebooks of Leonardo da Vinci, the program includes a work by another American woman, Alice Parker.
-Her Three Seas, settings of poems by Emily Dickinson, will be performed by the Society’s Treble Ensemble, conducted by Isabelle Peterson.
+In addition to The Notebooks of Leonardo da Vinci, the program included a work by another American woman, Alice Parker.
+Her Three Seas, settings of poems by Emily Dickinson, was performed by the Society’s Treble Ensemble, conducted by Isabelle Peterson.